Master of Arts in Special Education

 Complete the online Cal State Apply application.
 Applicants may choose the MA in Special Education or MA in Special Education plus Credential program.
 Upload all required admissions materials.
 More information about the specific requirements and instructions on completing the online application can be found on https://sped.sfsu.edu/apply-now.
 Follow all other requirements for admission to the University by accessing https://grad.sfsu.edu/content/apply.

-The program application requests background information, unofficial transcripts, a statement of purpose, two letters of reference, evidence of successful completion of the Level I Writing English Proficiency requirement, and a résumé.
+The program application requests background information, unofficial transcripts, two letters of reference, a résumé and a statement of purpose that is assessed for evidence of successful competition of the Pre-Writing Admission Assessment (Level 1).
 A minimum 3.0 GPA is required for admission to the MA in Special Education program.
 There are additional requirements for the MA in Special Education plus Credential program.
 The program application and application deadlines are posted at sped.sfsu.edu or call (415) 338-1161 or email sped@sfsu.edu

 Upon acceptance into the program, students are assigned a faculty advisor within their selected interest area and are provided with program roadmaps.
 All students need to consult with their advisors before registration every semester.